-MISSING STUDENT NOTIFICATION

-Definition: A student may be officially classified as "missing" when efforts described below indicate that the whereabouts of the student have been unknown for 24 hours or more.
+MISSING STUDENT NOTIFICATION Definition: A student may be officially classified as "missing" when efforts described below indicate that the whereabouts of the student have been unknown for 24 hours or more.

-Registering contact information: All resident students will be required to register confidential contact information to be used if it is determined that the student is missing.
-The Campus Safety Department will have access to the Colleague information system to access any needed student personal information to utilize in an effort to locate missing students.
+Registering contact information: All resident students may register confidential contact information to be used if it is determined that the student is missing.
+The Campus Safety Department will have access to the Colleague information system to access any needed student personal information to utilize to locate missing students.

-Reporting missing persons: Anyone who believes that a student may be missing should contact Campus Safety.
+Reporting missing persons: Anyone who believes that a student may be missing should contact Campus Safety immediately.